zack-bitcoin/amoveo/docs/design/sortition_chains.md

 The winner publishes the slice of the lottery ticket database that proves that they won.
 No matter how many people are owning lottery tickets, the proof of who won can stay small.

-You can think of sortition chains as a tool that combine features of probabilistic payments with state channels.
+Sortition chains are a tool that combine features of probabilistic payments with state channels.

 If you own $10 in a sortitoin chain that has $1000 total locked in it, that means you have a 1% chance to win $1000, and a 99% chance to win $0.